Antiz96/arch-update/README.md

 - NoColor # Do not colorize output.
 - NoVersion # Do not show versions changes for packages when listing pending updates (including when using the `-l / --list` option).
-- AlwaysShowNews # Always display Arch news before updating, regardless of whether there's a new one since the last run or not.
 - NewsNum=[Num] # Number of Arch news to display before updating and with the `-n / --news` option (see the arch-update(1) man page for more details).
 Defaults to 5.
 - AURHelper=[AUR Helper] # AUR helper to be used for AUR packages support.
 Valid values are `paru`, `yay` or `pikaur`.
 If this option is not set, Arch-Update will use the first available AUR helper in the following order: `paru` then `yay` then `pikaur` (in case none of them is installed, Arch-Update will not take AUR packages into account).
 - PrivilegeElevationCommand=[Cmd] # Command to be used for privilege elevation.
 Valid values are `sudo`, `doas` or `run0`.
 If this option is not set, Arch-Update will use the first available command in the following order: `sudo`, `doas` then `run0`.